awslabs/containers-cost-allocation-dashboard/README.md

 ### Running the Kubecost S3 Exporter Pod On-Demand

-In some cases, you'd like to run the Kubecost S3 Exporter pod on-demand.<br />
+In some cases, you'd like to run the Kubecost S3 Exporter pod on-demand.
-For example, you may want to test it, or you may have added some data and would like to see it immediately.<br />
+For example, you may want to test it, or you may have added some data and would like to see it immediately.
 To run the Kubecost S3 Exporter pod on-demand, run the following command (replace `<namespace>` with your namespace and `<context>` with your cluster ARN:

     kubectl create job --from=cronjob/kubecost-s3-exporter kubecost-s3-exporter1 -n <namespace> --context <context>